-- The development and advancement of our GIVe software platform's capabilities is critical to fulfilling our product vision for a platform that is adaptable, adjustable and scalable. - We believe it is important to continue developing our global sales channels and grow our direct sales capabilities in order to support customer acquisition.
+- The development and advancement of our GIVe software platform's capabilities is critical to fulfilling our product vision for a platform that is adaptable, adjustable and scalable.
+This includes the continual build-out AI based forecasting capabilities. - We believe it is important to continue developing our global sales channels and grow our direct sales capabilities in order to support customer acquisition.
 This includes expanding our network of global partners who sell, install and maintain our solutions.
 We have and will continue to focus on category awareness and consistent branding. - We continue to invest in our long-running efforts in policy and utility relationships.
 We advocate for policies that advance electric mobility and ensure a healthy industry with a focus on reduction in the barriers to bi-directional/V2G-capable infrastructure deployment, including interconnection processes and advocating for EVs and charging stations to be considered as distributed energy resources able to participate in wholesale energy markets.